 Plan for ground erosion around solar panel support piles.

 Another important aspect of renewable energy site design is ensuring that the supports for the solar panels can withstand strong winds and flooding.
-Each site is unique, our engineers work closely with our clients to use the results of the hydraulic models to assess the potential scour depth, meaning the point in the ground where erosion won’t occur, around the support piles and identify the appropriate methodology to use.
+Each site is unique, our engineers work closely with our clients to use the results of the hydraulic models to assess the potential scour depth, meaning the point in the ground where erosion could occur, around the support piles and identify the appropriate methodology to use.
 This determines the best depth for embedding them.
 The models can also be used to identify areas where water is flowing too quickly and to develop erosion control measures, such as rock stabilization.

 Consider water quality and management regulations.

 Designers also need to consider regulations around stormwater management, water quality, floodplains, wetlands, and critical species/habitats.
 Project timelines will be significantly delayed without proper planning and consideration of these factors.
 WSB works to minimize the impact of the site on these sensitive areas while ensuring that the project proceeds on schedule.
 This often involves working closely with local government units and obtaining the necessary permits.

 Designers must understand how solar panels interact with the surrounding vegetation and soil.
 Major institutions, like the University of Minnesota, are performing ongoing research into how panel runoff affects water infiltration and an ecosystem’s health that will be incorporated into designs.
 Designers can leverage these findings to optimize water quality benefits for the site, incorporating water quality basins, pollinator-friendly vegetation, and site-specific erosion control measures.

 How WSB Can Help

 Do you need help planning your solar project and navigating challenges around drainage water systems?
 WSB can help with your design, develop erosion control models, ensure protection of local ecosystems through sustainable solutions, and more.